 "Not Ready to Make Nice: Guerrilla Girls in the Artworld and Beyond" is drawn primarily from work of the past decade and consists of rarely shown projects that trace the collective's artistic and activist influence around the globe.
 In addition, a selection of iconic work from the '80s and '90s illustrates the formative development of the group's philosophy and their conceptual approach to arts activism.
 Documentary material, including ephemera, behind-the-scenes photos, and secret anecdotes, reveal the Guerrilla Girls' process and the events that drive their incisive institutional interventions.
 Visitors can peruse the artists' favorite "love letters and hate mail," and are invited to contribute their own voices to interactive installations.
 "Not Ready to Make Nice" was curated by Neysa Page-Lieberman and organized by Columbia College, Chicago.

 Exhibition programming includes a free public lecture at 5 p.m. on Tuesday, September 23, featuring, "Frida Kahlo," an original member of the Guerrilla Girls, together with Q & A with the exhibition's curator, Neysa Page-Lieberman.
-Entitled "A Guerilla Girls Gig: A Dialogue on Discrimination in Art, Media, and Politics" the program take place in the Oak Room of Fairfield University's Barone Campus Center.
+Entitled "A Guerrilla Girls Gig: A Dialogue on Discrimination in Art, Media, and Politics" the program takes place in the Oak Room of Fairfield University's Barone Campus Center and is supported in part by a grant from the Humanities Institute, College of Arts and Sciences.
+The Westport Arts Center is a community partner for this event.
 On Thursday, October 23, from 12:00 p.m. to 1 p.m., a gallery talk, free and open to the public, with Fairfield University associate professor of Art History, Marice Rose, will take place in the Walsh Art Gallery.
 On Saturday, November 8, a Family Day, sponsored by Morris Media, takes place at Fairfield University's Bellarmine Museum of Art, complementing this exhibition with the theme of "Street Art."
 The Bellarmine Museum will be open from 12 noon to 5 p.m. on that day, with free activities for children from 1 p.m. to 4 p.m.

 Admission to the Thomas J. Walsh Art Gallery is free.
 Hours are Tuesday-Saturday: 11 a.m.-5 p.m.
 (Closed Sunday and Monday).
 The Gallery is also open one hour prior to curtain and during intermission of Quick Center performances and closed at any time the Quick Center is closed for the holidays.
 The Quick Center is located on the campus of Fairfield University, 1073 North Benson Road, in Fairfield, CT.